Lef-F/dbt-cloud-test/README.md

 We love [`poetry`](https://python-poetry.org/) so you can get started with `poetry install` and activate your new shell with `poetry shell`.
 Have fun!

+### Almost fun

+What's currently missing is a `profiles.yml` configuration for this project.
+We do not need to maintain a [`profiles.yml`](https://docs.getdbt.com/reference/profiles.yml/) file in this repo, since this is running on `dbt Cloud` and its taking care of those configs.

 ### Using the starter project

+**To do this you need to setup your own [`profiles.yml`](https://docs.getdbt.com/reference/profiles.yml/).**

 Try running the following commands:
 - `dbt run`